 Kimberly Stevenson, Lead Teacher

-Outside of school I'm most likely at a dog park or watching Giants' baseball.
-But my favorite place of all is the mountain lake I am fortunate to spend my summers on, living in a cabin and driving a boat taxi.
+Outside of school I'm most likely at a dog park (with my dog, Barry) or watching Giants' baseball (with my husband, Xan).
+But my favorite place of all is the mountain lake I am fortunate to spend my summers on, living in a cabin and driving a boat taxi

 Jenna Paul Gin, Lead Teacher